MarcoEterno/frameformer-architecture/AutoGPT/README.md

    and if it is true it is added to world model.\
        f) when a solution to the task is proposed, AGI asks itself if the solution is correct (if it is, the task is marked as completed)\
-       g) the working memory will contain informations about all the open and closed tasks.
+       g) the working memory will contain information about all the open and closed tasks.
 4) AGI stops when there are no tasks left.
 5) Last step is to paste together the tasks and their answers in the context window, and ask AGI to print to user the answer to the mission.

 ## The epistemological method

-terminal
+--EXPLAIN THE scientific method--
+While executing a task, the Agent will encounter new facts.
+The AI will challenge those facts using the epistemological method, which is a set of procedures the AI will use to challenge the facts.

+terminal, user, external knowledge base.

+## New Frameworks
+--when to create them and how to call them--

+## self reflection and stream of consciousness
+è IMPORTANTE CHE L'AI ABBIA INFORMAZIONI SU SE STESSA E LE IMMETTA NELLE RICHIESTE API AL LANGUAGE MODEL INOLTRE DEVE CONTINUAMENTE RIFLETTERE SUI PROPRI PENSIERI CHIEDENDOSI COSA PUò FARE PER AMPLIARE LA PROPRIA CONOSCENZA DEL MONDO.

+PER EVITARE CHE L'AI SI BLOCCHI E VADA IN LOOP, è OPPORTUNO CHE ESISTA UN MOOD CHE VIENE PASSATO ALLE CHIAMATE API.
+QUESTO MOOD è DETERMINATO DALLO STATO DELL'AI ED ANCHE DA UN NUMERO RANDOM CHE CAMBIA LENTAMENTE NEL TEMPO.

 So these routines are useful:
 1. **decompose**: decomposes a task into subtasks, and adds them to the working memory.